votrai123/dotfiles/README.md

 # dotfiles
-My dotfiles with nvim and one some plugins nvim
+My dotfiles for nvim and one some plugins nvim